For parents and carers

 • A doctor that works with just children (paediatrician)

-If you are still worried, you may want an appointment with an Infant Mental Health clinician (a specialist health professional for babies and toddlers).
-They can offer advice, work out how your baby or toddler is developing compared to other children and suggest ideas of what might help them and you feel better.
+If you are still worried, you may want an appointment with an Infant Mental Health clinician (a specialist health professional for infants).
+They can offer advice, work out how your infant is developing compared to other children and suggest ideas of what might help them and you feel better.
 When they are working this out, the clinician finds out about assessment your infant’s health, development, family background, how they relate to others and what you are wanting help with.

 Through talking, listening, and watching, we can help both families and medical teams better understand the baby’s and their own experiences.
-They will also play with the baby and talk about what they are wondering the baby might be thinking and feeling, to try and form a bond with different people.
-We want to positively guide parents or carers to make it easier for their baby to cope with life’s ups and downs as they grow, especially how they socialise, play and adjust their feelings and thoughts to different situations.
+They will also play with the infant and talk about what they are wondering the infant might be thinking and feeling, to try and form a bond with different people.
+We want to positively guide parents or carers to make it easier for their infant to cope with life’s ups and downs as they grow, especially how they socialise, play and adjust their feelings and thoughts to different situations.

 Click here for other helpful community resources for parents and carers.